rangecaddieapp/rangecaddie-privacy/PRIVACY_POLICY.md

 ## 2. Data we do NOT collect

 - Your location
-- Your contacts, photos, or any other device data
+- Your contacts, or any other device data
 - Crash reports or analytics
 - Identifiers, device IDs, or advertising IDs
 - Any data tied to your Apple ID

+The app does not read your photo library, contacts, or any files outside what you explicitly import.
+The app *can* write a session summary image to your Photos library, but only when you tap "Save Image" in the iOS share sheet — see Section 4. iOS will ask for your permission the first time.

 ## 3. Network usage